Hui Ling McCarthy KC

 Silk 2018

-Shortlisted as Tax Silk of the Year, Chambers Bar Awards 2019 (previously Tax Junior of the Year 2013 and 2017, shortlisted 2016).
+Shortlisted as Tax Silk of the Year - Chambers Bar Awards 2019; Legal 500 Awards 2021, 2023 (Tax Junior of the Year - 2013, 2017; shortlisted 2016, 2018).

 After reading Mathematics at Durham, Hui Ling began her career in corporate finance at US investment bank Bear Stearns (fondly remembered) where she received a solid grounding in accounting, finance and the 100-hour working week.
 She was first attracted to the tax bar under the erroneous belief that it was all numbers and Perry Mason.
 Albeit wrong on both counts, she was nevertheless undeterred.